 Shure Se846 Cl Sound Isolating Earphones

 Perhaps you know Shure for the high-end microphones.
-And they make a world-class pair of headphones too.
-The Shure SE846 features among the expensive end.
+And they make a world-class pair of headphones too, like Shure SRH1540 as the example.
+But if we’re talking about earphones, The Shure SE846 features among the expensive end.

 In the box, you will receive multiple accessories; a replacement cable, two cases, one Shure brand cleaning cloth, a single shirt clip, two jacks, one nozzle removal tool, inline volume control, and many ear tips.